Heilbron: NG Church

 The congregation of Heilbron was first established in 1874, it was seceded from Kroonstad.
 The sandstone building of the Dutch Reformed church was inaugurated in 1885, the cornerstone was laid by President Brand in 1880.
-On it's grounds is a monument to the Heilbron burghers killed in the Anglo-Boer war.
+On its grounds is a monument to the Heilbron burghers killed in the Anglo-Boer war.

 Leeuwpoort of the Weilbachs Farms

 During the Anglo-Boer War Heilbron was for a few days the capital of the Free State.
 One of the houses was built by a Scottish building contractor for Johan Frederik Weilbach and his wife Catharina Johanna in 1894.
-During the Anglo-Boer War the house was not burned down as many of the others were.
+During the Anglo-Boer War, the house was not burned down as many of the others were.
 Colonel Delzeal, the commanding officer in Heilbron, had given instruction that Johan's wife and 12 children still lived in the house and that they should not be harmed.
 Winston Churchill visited the farm Leeuwpoort, which was used as a base for the British officers during the war.
 The farms are provincial heritage sites.

 Mother and Child Memorial

-The Mother and Child Memorial commemorates the 787 Boer women and children who died between 1899-1902 in the British concentration camp at Heilbron during the Anglo-Boer War.
+The Mother and Child Memorial commemorates the 787 Boer women and children who died between 1899 and 1902 in the British concentration camp at Heilbron during the Anglo-Boer War.
 The large cemetery serves as a stark reminder of the tragedy.

+Corbelled Houses

+Archeological and records conducted by Tim Maggs in 1976 provide evidence of the early Basotho settlement.
+The distinctive corbelled house patterns called "V" for Vegkop dates between 1600 and 1800 AD and was called "Mohlongwa-fatshe.

 Vechtkop Battlefields, Monument and Museum

 The Battle of Vegkop was fought between the Matebele of Mzilikazi and the Voortrekkers of Hendrik Potgieter just outside the town of Heilbron.
-On 16 October 1836 about 6 000 Matebele warriors attacked the laager of the Voortrekkers at Vechtkop.
+On 16 October 1836 about 6 000 Matebele warriors attacked the laager (a camp or encampment, especially within a protective circle of wagons) of the Voortrekkers at Vechtkop.
 A battle ensued and 430 Matebele and two Voortrekkers were killed.

 Riemland Museum

 The Riemland Museum is housed in an old Jewish synagogue, which in itself tells the story of the Jewish influence on the history of the town.
-The museum tells the rich history of the early hunters in the Riemland, as well as the early pioneers and settlers.
+The museum tells the history of the early hunters in the Riemland, as well as the early pioneers and settlers.

+Heilbron in literature

+Heilbron has been featured in Dr Leonard Lotzof's autobiographic book Spilt Milk.